TILTING 2026: TILTING 2026: BETWEEN VALUES AND INNOVATION: TECH GOVERNANCE IN A MULTICENTRIC WORLD

 Environmental protection in the Artificial Intelligence Act: charting a non-anthropocentric approach (abstract)

-Law at the Crossroads of the Twin Transition (abstract)
+An Experimentalist Law for the European Twin Transition (abstract)

 11:30-13:00 Session 3F: AI in Anti-Money Laundering Regulation